tardate/LittleCodingKata/ruby/cli-options/README.md

 Where this approach starts to fall down is when adding more than one optional parameter, or we have so many options that keeping the help/doc in line with the code starts to become a pain.

 The ARGV global variable provides access to an array of options for us to do with as we wish.

-See [argv_example.rb](./argv_example.rb) for a demonstration.
+See [argv_example.rb](./argv_example.rb) for a demonstration:

 ```ruby
 p ['ARGV', ARGV]